 A hallmark of community colleges is the flexibility to quickly respond to the needs of the community, resulting in a pattern of high enrollment during economic downturns, punctuated by lower enrollment when the job market is strong.
 This pattern is particularly notable in Washington's rural counties, including Cowlitz and Wahkiakum (which comprise the service district for Lower Columbia College).
 For LCC specifically, the unemployment rate has been the strongest single statistical predictor of enrollment change.
 However, this has not been the case during the COVID-19 pandemic.
 While, economic recovery from the 2008 recession lagged the state in both Cowlitz and Wahkiakum Counties, enrollment at LCC stayed higher relatively than the rest of the system in 2017.
 Moderate declines in enrollment, related to falling unemployment rates, were expected in 2018 and possibly 2019 as well before eventual stabilization.
 Enrollment in 2020 saw a slight increase prior to the impacts of COVID-19 in Spring Quarter, which caused an approximately 15% reduction in enrollment despite the significant increase in the local unemployment rate.
-As the College continues to be affected by the results of the COVID-19 pandemic in FY 2021, another 18% decrease in enrollments has been experienced.
+Total enrollment in FY 2021 decreased 18% compared to FY 2020.
+As the College continues to be affected by the results of the COVID-19 pandemic in FY 2022, another 6% decrease in enrollments has been experienced.
 While historically colleges have seen an increase in enrollments in times of higher unemployment, that has not been the trend the College has experienced at this time.
 The College will be looking closely at budgets and ways to innovate instruction to attract more students.

-Statement of Net Position

-Lower Columbia College As of June 30, 2021
+Statement of Net Position Lower Columbia College As of June 30, 2022